theodore-s-beers/sitemap-generator-cli/README.md

 This is a maintained and modernized fork of the original [`sitemap-generator-cli`](https://github.com/lgraubner/sitemap-generator-cli) by Lars Graubner.
 The original project has not been maintained since ca. 2020.
 This fork includes:

 - Migration to ESM (ES modules)
+- Migration to TypeScript with full type definitions
 - Updated to use the modernized [`@t6e/sitemap-generator`](https://www.npmjs.com/package/@t6e/sitemap-generator) library
 - Updated dependencies and security fixes
 - Modern development setup with Vitest, ESLint 9, and Prettier